topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ```
 This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
 Once the code is successfully flashed and executed, the message "[UART] Hello from UART!" will appear once on the serial terminal, confirming that UART transmission from the VCP-G board is working properly via the FT232BL USB to TTL module.

-**NOTE**: If you want to review or modify the UART transmission logic, refer to the implementation at the bottom of `uart.c`.
-To change the TX or RX pin configuration, update the relevant definitions located at the bottom of `uart.h`.
 </br>

 # 6. VCP-G PWM